ndgigliotti/holy-diver/README.rst

 ConfigListManager
 -----------------

-Here's a quick example of how to use the ``ConfigListManager`` class:
+Here's a quick example of how to use the ``ConfigListManager`` class.
+Items in ``ConfigListManager`` can be accessed using normal indexing and dot notation interchangeably.
+All indices can be accessed entirely with dot notation, which allows for easier handling of nested keys and data structures.

 .. code-block:: python